** If you are looking for the verses, skip the first half of this...

 When it was time for the service, a man in a coat and tie walked to the front and addressed the group.
 He smiled and welcomed us, and told us his name.
 He said he was from the funeral home, and there was no speaker scheduled.
-Then, he quietly stepped away and went and stood at the back of tent.
+Then, he quietly stepped away and stood at the back of tent.

 We sat in silence.